gitlabhq/gitlabhq/doc/ci/docker/using_docker_images.md

 - docker.example.com:5000/wordpress:latest
 ```

-In this case, hostname will also include registry's hostname.
+The service hostname will also include the registry hostname.
 Service will be
 available under hostnames `docker.example.com-wordpress` (requires GitLab Runner v1.1.0 or newer)
 and `docker.example.com__wordpress`.